 Abscess and Cellulitis Treatment Questions and Answers

 Do you know the difference between abscess and cellulitis?
-Talk to our team of leading healthcare professionals today at Express Healthcare, LLC, Urgent Care Clinic.
+Cellulitis is an infection, whereas an abscess is a pus-filled lump that develops beneath the skin and causes severe discomfort.
+It can spread throughout the body and be fatal.
+If you are experiencing abscess or cellulitis, talk to our team of leading healthcare professionals today at Express Healthcare, LLC, Urgent Care Clinic.
 Call us today or visit us online to book an appointment.
 We have convenient locations in College Park MD, New Carrollton MD, Falls Church VA, and Berwyn Height, MD to serve you.

 Table of Contents: